 Many in the investment community criticize separately managed accounts, or SMAs, as overpromising and underdelivering on customization—these accounts’ primary reason to exist.
-The critics note that while all SMAs offer investors ownership of individual securities, in most accounts customization is suppressed in favor of a cookie-cutter approach to portfolio construction.

-Beyond customized market exposure, many investors will seek to incorporate customized responsible investing features.
 To ensure a manager has the resources to customize an SMA in line with your clients’ values, consider the SMA provider’s range of socially responsible features, the team focused on responsible investing research and implementation, their policies around proxy voting, and how shareholder engagement factors into their offering.

 Is the provider accessible?